The Hardest Part of the Channel No One Talks About

-The channel is one of the best opportunities in business — we’ve established that.
+The channel is one of the best opportunities in business.
+We’ve established that.
 It’s created careers, wealth, community, and stability for people who were willing to bet on themselves.
 But there’s a part of this ecosystem that rarely gets talked about, and it’s the part that quietly breaks people if they’re not prepared for it.

 It’s not the competition.